-- (d) Infer one reason for the following, based on information given in paragraph 2.'When we multitask, we usually focus on what we are not doing.' - Ans.
-This is because instead of focussing on the activity on hand, our attention keeps shifting to other things.
+- (d) Infer one reason for the following, based on information given in paragraph 2. - 'When we multitask, we usually focus on what we are not doing.' - Ans.
+This is because instead of focussing on the activity on hand, our attention keeps shifting to other things. - (e) Complete the following analogy correctly with a word or phrase from paragraph 3. culture: customs:: community

+Ans. society
-- (e) Complete the following analogy correctly with a word or phrase from paragraph 3. culture: customs;: community - Ans. society - (f) Give a reason why our relationships suffer. - (i) We become busy and insensitive. - (ii) We make goals for ourselves. - (iii) We give in to the demands of society. - (iv) We think company with people is a waste of time. - Ans. (i) We become busy and insensitive. - (g) The solution to get rid of anxiety while multitasking according to the writer is to - (i) Become more human-like rather than robot-like. - (ii) Focus on things which others find worthwhile. - (iii) Align attention to hand and body motions. - (iv) Find satisfaction in the work at that point of time. - Ans. (iii) Align attention to hand and body motions. - (h) Mention the two changes that happen to us when we become goal-oriented. - Ans. (i) We give importance to ideas and plans rather than feelings. - (ii) We become mechanical and stop enjoying the nicer things of life. - (i) Supply one point to justify the following.'But such alignment is often difficult to come by.' - Ans.
-This is because of the way we are brought up to think and judge by society. - (j) Substitute 'frantic' with a word similar in meaning in the following sentence from the passage.

-Such notions of 'putting time to good use' lead to a frantic pace of life.
+- (f) Give a reason why our relationships suffer. - (i) We become busy and insensitive. - (ii) We make goals for ourselves. - (iii) We give in to the demands of society.

+- (iv) We think that spending time with people is a wasteful exercise. - Ans. (iv) We think that spending time with people is a wasteful exercise. - (g) The solution to get rid of anxiety while multitasking according to the writer is to - (i) Become more human-like rather than robot-like. - (ii) Focus on things which others find worthwhile. - (iii) Pay attention to hand and body motions. - (iv) Find satisfaction in the work at that point of time. - Ans. (iii) Pay attention to hand and body motions. - (h) Mention the two changes that happen to us when we become goal-oriented. - Ans.
+We give importance to ideas and plans rather than feelings.
+Additionally, we become mechanical and stop enjoying the nicer things of life. - Supply one point to justify the following.
+'But such alignment is often difficult to come by.' - Ans.
+This is because of the way we are brought up to think and judge by society. - (j) Substitute 'frantic' with a word similar in meaning in the following sentence from the passage. - Such notions of 'putting time to good use' lead to a frantic pace of life.